 The ACTFA will initially see nations remove tariffs on 90% of their products in the free trade area.
 Africa is notoriously known for having better trade deals with countries from around the world but not within the continent.
 The myriad of regulations, tariffs, quotas, and other trade barriers has made intra-Africa trade expensive and uncompetitive.
 Trade among African nations only accounts for 16% of total trade.

-that trade between African countries could increase by 52% after ACTFA.
+The UN's Economic Commission of Africa estimates that trade between African countries could increase by 52% after ACTFA.
 Entrepreneurs are expected to benefit from:

 -Streamlined regulations.
 Navigating 54 different regulatory authorities is expensive and tiresome

 -Easier scaling up production of goods and services.
 Entrepreneurs will have access to the entire African market rather than 54 relatively small markets

 -Simplify rules of origin along with customs procedures.
 The free movement of inputs, personnel, and finance will unlock new productivity levels for businesses.

 -Become a solution to the nations' overlapping memberships in Regional Economic Communities (like the East African Community, the Southern African -Development Community, the West African Economic Community and the Common Market for Eastern and Southern Africa) which have been a point of confusion and lost opportunities.